Computational Technologies for Fashion Recommendation: A Survey

 \section{Fashion Outfit Recommendation}

-Outfit recommendation generally refers to recommending a set of fashion items to users that match well with each other.
-It thereby requires effective outfit compatibility modeling\footnote{It is different from the previous section in which pairwise item compatibility is studied.}, which naturally becomes the essential problem in fashion outfit recommendation.
-Depending on whether the personal tastes of the various users are considered, the outfit recommendation task can be further divided into two sub-tasks: non-personalized and personalized outfit recommendation.
-On top of outfit compatibility, personalized outfit recommendation models users' personal preference towards outfits, which has attracted increasing research focus in recent years since personalization plays a key role in most fashion-related tasks.
-Unlike the personalized fashion recommendation reviewed above, which only explores the users' preferences towards a single fashion item, personalized outfit recommendation focuses on modeling users' tastes toward a combination of fashion items.
-In early research~\cite{simo2015neuroaesthetics}, outfits are treated as the minimum unit of analysis, and specific items in the outfit are not considered.
+\textbf{F}ashion \textbf{O}utfit \textbf{R}ecommendation (\textbf{FOR}) generally refers to recommending a set of fashion items to users that match well with each other, which relies on effective outfit compatibility modeling.
+Depending on whether the personal tastes of the various users are considered, FOR can be further divided into non-personalized and personalized FOR.
+On top of outfit compatibility, \textbf{P}ersonalized \textbf{FOR} (\textbf{PFOR}) models users' personal preference towards outfits, which has attracted increasing research focus in recent years since personalization plays a key role in most fashion-related tasks.
+Unlike the personalized fashion recommendation reviewed above, which only explores the users' preferences towards a single fashion item, PFOR focuses on modeling users' tastes toward a combination of fashion items.
+In early research~\cite{simo2015neuroaesthetics,ding2019fashion}, outfits are treated as the minimum unit of analysis, and specific items in the outfit are not considered.
 For example, images of people dressed in outfits are frequently studied to investigate the fashionability or suitability of the outfits.
-More recently, fashion outfit recommendation research incorporates item-level details.
+More recently, FOR research incorporates item-level details.
 The user preference towards outfits is related to the specific preference towards single items in the outfit but beyond the simple combination of item-level preference.